 As always, the CAT notification will be out in July-August.
 Since the introduction of changes in CAT 2015, one key change has been the sectional time-limit and division of the exam into three sections.
-What it actually means is that you can no longer piggy-back on Logical Reasoning for clearing the exam and you need to work on your Verbal Ability skills as well.
-In short, you can no longer afford to leave Reading Comprehensions (RCs) or else this would surely throw a spanner in the works for you.
+What it actually means is that you can no longer piggy-back on Logical Reasoning for clearing the exam and you need to work on your Verbal Ability and RC skills.
+Let us go through the following article to understand in a better manner and work towards a better score in VARC section of the CAT 2021 exam.

 1. Be prepared for a variety of CAT verbal ability question types:

 The first thing that a change of pattern brings is uncertainty in question types.
 Make sure you are well prepared for a variety of question types that have appeared in the exam for the last few years.
 You are expected to be well-versed with the grammatical rules and conventions.
 VARC questions are based on the following topics:

 - Conclusion/ summary based questions

 - Main Idea based questions

 2. Best source for CAT RCs practice is still previous year CAT RCs: